-City Union Bank introduces Voice Biometric for mobile banking
+City Union Bank introduces Voice Biometric for Mobile banking

-City Union Bank Limited on Thursday launched the facility for its customers to use Voice Biometric authentication for logging into mobile banking, the company announced through an exchange filing. app.
-In continuation of its technology innovations journey, CUB launched this facility.
-Now customers of the bank will be protected from fraudsters since the feature cannot be compromised like PIN/OTP.
-Recorded voice and mimicked voice will be rejected.
-Shortly the feature will be extended for net banking users that are under Beta.
-Voice biometric will be another option for customers to login apart from the existing ones that include used ID/PIN, face ID and fingerprint authentications.
-Customers can choose any of these authentication options.
+City Union Bank Limited (CUB) on April 12 launched the facility for its customers to use Voice Biometric authentication for logging into Mobile Banking app.
+In continuation of its technology innovation journey, CUB has launched this facility.
+Now, customers of City Union Bank will be protected from fraudsters since Voice Biometric cannot be compromised like PIN / OTP.
+Recorded Voice and Mimicked voice will be rejected.
+Shortly the Voice Biometric login will be extended for Net Banking users which is under Beta.
+Voice Biometric will be one other option for customer to login apart from existing modes viz.
+User ID/PIN, face ID, Finger print authentications.
+Customers can choose any one of these authentication options.

-The Atma Nirbhar solution was developed by Kaizen Secure Voix Private Limited a start-up in Chennai under the guidance of 5G Use Case Lab of Institute for Development and Research in Banking Technology (IDRBT) with the support of Department of Telecommunication and Development of Financial Services, Government of India.
-This innovation was showcased in the IDRBT Stall in India Mobile Congress at Pragati Maidan, New Delhi, where the 5G Technology was launched by our Honorable Prime Minister Shri Narendra Modi.
+This Atmanirbhar solution was developed by a Start-Up M/s Kaizen Secure Voiz Private Limited, Chennai, under the guidance of 5G Use Case Lab of Institute for Development and Research in Banking Technology (IDRBT) with the support of Department of Telecommunications and Department of Financial Services, Government of India.
+This innovation was showcased in the IDRBT Stall in India Mobile Congress at Pragati Maidan, New Delhi on 01.10.2022 where the 5G technology was launched by our Prime Minister Narendra Modi.

 (To receive our E-paper on WhatsApp daily, please click here.
 To receive it on Telegram, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)